wanderwaltz/wanderwaltz.github.io/_posts/2015-04-22-binding-swift-funcs.md

 Pretty simple, right?
 Apparently not if we're accessing Squirrel from Swift.

 [^1]: I don't really know if the 'free variable' term is commonly used in this meaning.
 Squirrel API documentation defines free variables as following: *"A free variable is a variable external from the function scope as is not a local variable or parameter of the function.
-Free variables reference a local variable from a outer scope".* So basically 'free variables' are captured variables from an outer scope, which are actually the reason why the Squirrel closures are closures.
+Free variables reference a local variable from an outer scope".* So basically 'free variables' are captured variables from an outer scope, which are actually the reason why the Squirrel closures are closures.
 When binding a native function you can pass external free variables using the provided API.

 ## Trouble ahead